vikingdata/articles/tools/automation/ansible/ansible_read_from_file.md

 --------
-title: Ansible : read from fileB
+title: Ansible : read and download from file

 --------

-# Ansible: read from file
+# Ansible: read and download from file
 *by Mark Nielsen*
 *Copyright June 2025*